DavidKHahn/Online-Shop/README.md

 **-Bcrypt** - NPM package used to encrypt passwords in DB using hash and salt variations.

-**-JSON web token** - NPM package used to send data to client in order to identify previous login.
+**-JSON web token** - NPM package used to send client encoded data in order to identify login with the server.